dougeby/IntuneDocs/intune/quickstart-create-group.md

 6. Click **Select**.
 7. Click **Create**.

-If you've successfully created a group, it will appear in the list of **All groups**.
+If you've successfully created the group, it will appear in the list of **All groups**.

 ## Next steps